 Disburse — To pay out money, as from the TSP.

-Elective Deferral Limit — An annual dollar limit, established under the Internal Revenue Code (IRC), that limits the tax-deferred contributions and Roth TSP contributions a participant can elect to make to employer-sponsored plans like the TSP.
+, established under the Internal Revenue Code (IRC), that limits the tax-deferred contributions and Roth TSP contributions a participant can elect to make to employer-sponsored plans like the TSP.
 The limit can change each year.

 Eligible Employer Plan — A plan qualified under Internal Revenue Code (IRC) § 401(a), including a § 401(k) plan, profit-sharing plan, defined benefit plan, stock bonus plan, and money purchase plan; an IRC § 403(a) annuity plan; an IRC § 403(b) tax-sheltered annuity; and an eligible IRC § 457(b) plan maintained by a government employer.